-TRAVEL AND TOURISM DIPLOMA
+TRAVEL AND TOURISM EXTENDED CERTIFICATE

 This course will appeal to you if you have an interest in working in the Travel industry in a number of different areas including Cabin Crew, Overseas Rep and as a Tour Operator.
-It is a 2 year course and carries the equivalent UCAS points of two GCE A levels.
+It is a 2 year course and carries the equivalent UCAS points of an A level.